-a) Penalties for misdemeanours or transgressions of the rules discovered during or after an event entailing damage to property, but not limited to, may be applied after the event.
-Refer ART 20.1 (c) (vii) and ART 20.1 (d) (iv).
+19.5.1 Penalties for misdemeanours or transgressions of the rules discovered during or after an event entailing damage to property, but not limited to, may be applied after the event.
+Refer ART 20.1.3 (g) & ART 20.1.4 (d).

-20, PENALTIES
+20. PENALTIES

-20.1 The following penalties will be imposed by the Clerk of the Course and where such penalties are applied it shall not be necessary to hold a hearing with competitors in terms of GCR 175.
+- 20.1 The following penalties will be imposed by the Clerk of the Course and where such penalties are applied it shall not be necessary to hold a hearing with competitors in terms of GCR 175. - 20.1.1 Five (5) minutes - a) Contravening the traffic flow direction or smoking in the Designated Service Point.
+ART 5.2. - b) Non-attendance at the Competitors' Briefing.

-a) Five (5) Minutes

-- i) Contravening the traffic flow direction in the Designated Service Point.
-ART 5.2 (c) - ii) Non-attendance at the Competitors' Briefing.
 The penalty will be applied per competitor that fails to attend the Competitors' Briefing.
-ART 2.9 (b) - iii) Minor deviation from the route.
+ART 2.9.2. - c) Minor deviation from the route.
 Time advantage gained to be added to the penalty.
-ART 7.3 (a) - iv) Contravening ART 8.4 (f) (iv) exceeding the demarcated speed limit.
+ART 7.3.1. - d) Contravening ART 8.4.6 (d) exceeding the demarcated speed limit.
 Five (5) minute penalty for exceeding the speed limit.
 No exceptions above that.
-The Clerk of the Course may impose stricter penalties in the case of repeat offences. - v) Failure to report timeously at a decontrol official which may include DSP controls.
-ART 10.1 (b) (iv) - vi) Failure to activate and reset the GPS unit.
-ART 12.2 (a) - vii) Cutting corners marked with corner markers indicating the inside and/or outside of the corner.
+The Clerk of the Course may impose stricter penalties in the case of repeat offences. - e) Failure to report timeously at a decontrol official which may include DSP controls.
+ART 10.1.2 (d). - f) Failure to activate and reset the GPS unit.
+ART 12.2 (a) - g) Cutting corners marked with corner markers indicating the inside and/or outside of the corner.
 Penalty for flattening the marker, taking the marker out, passing on the inside/outside of the marker.
 Five (5) minute penalty for each marker.
 The Clerk of the Course may increase the penalty for more than three incidences.
-ART 7.5 - viii) The penalty for exceeding the averaged speed limit is five (5) minutes for every transgression.
+ART 7.5 - h) The penalty for exceeding the averaged speed limit is five (5) minutes for every transgression.
 The Clerk of the Course may impose stricter penalties in the case of repeat offences.
-ART 5.4 b) Ten (10) Minutes c) Fifteen (15) Minutes
+ART 5.4